Want to invest money in investment funds without taking 100% of the market risk? If so, segregated funds can be a suitable option.

 1. Maturity and death benefit guarantee

-For example, Sharon invests $100,000 in a segregated fund contract and designates her spouse, Edward, as the beneficiary.
-As per the policy’s terms, Sharon is guaranteed to receive at least 75% of the initial capital at death or the end of the maturity period (15 years).
-If at the time of Sharon’s death, her plan’s market value is $130,000, her husband will get the full $130,000.
+For example, Sharon invests $100,000 in a seg fund contract and designates her spouse, Edward, as the beneficiary.
+As per the policy's terms, Sharon is guaranteed to receive at least 75% of the initial capital at death or the end of the maturity period (15 years).
+If her plan's market value is $130,000 at the time of Sharon's death, her husband will get the full $130,000.

-If at that time the plan’s market value is $60,000, Edward will receive $75,000 (i.e. the guaranteed amount).
-If in 15 years the policy’s worth $130,000, Sharon will get the full $130,000.
-If at maturity the policy’s market value is $60,000, Sharon will receive $75,000.
+If, at that time, the plan's market value is $60,000, Edward will receive $75,000 (i.e., the guaranteed amount).
+If in 15 years the policy's worth $130,000, Sharon will get the full $130,000.
+If, at maturity, the policy's market value is $60,000, Sharon will receive $75,000.

 2. Reset guarantees at maturity and death

-Now, if at the time of Robert’s death the value of his plan is $90,000, his beneficiary would still get $120,000.
-If at the time of maturity (10 years from the reset date) the fund’s value is less than $120,000, Robert would still receive $120,000.
+Now, if at the time of Robert's death, the value of his plan is $90,000, his beneficiary would still get $120,000.
+If at the time of maturity (10 years from the reset date) the fund's value is less than $120,000, Robert would still receive $120,000.

 3. Estate planning